Will-Shaddix/gem5_examples/README.md

 ### tgen_HBM.py
 This file takes in command line arguments to change the number of HBM dram channels as well as the number of traffic generators

+### parse_stats.py
+A quick script that makes gem5 stats.txt more readable, takes three arguments: path to stats file, path to a text file with the parameters you want to look at, and an output file path

 \* - (For simplicity this code is largely taken from gem5/configs/learning_gem5/part2/simple_memobj.py)